 A TPC readout based on a gas amplification micro-structure such as a GEM or MicroMegas promises to provide both improved segmentation and resolution.
 Segmentation is improved due to a fundamentally reduced transverse signal size; the signal is created on pick-up pads by electron transport rather than induction.
+The pad size can then be significantly reduced.
 Spatial resolution is improved due to the reduced signal size and reduced $\mathbf{E} \times \mathbf{B}$ distortion of the drift path in the vicinity of the amplification.
 Operation in a high rate environment is simplified because these readout systems naturally suppress ion feedback into the drift volume.

-Significant development and operating experience is required before a full-size design for a detector based on a GEM or MicroMegas amplification can be finalized.
-The physical width of the charge deposition is narrower than the typical read-out pad size used in a traditional TPC, which creates a condition where the signal is often observed on only one pad.
-Without signal sharing, the spatial resolution would be degraded.
+Significant development and operating experience are required before a full-size design for a detector based on a GEM or MicroMegas amplification can be finalized.
+The physical width of the charge deposition is small compared to the typical readout pad size used in a traditional readout TPC creating a condition where the signal is often observed on only one pad.
+Without signal sharing, the spatial resolution is degraded.
 The use of smaller pads to provide signal sharing may require a prohibitive number of instrumented pads and the signal measurement on each pad may then be limited by ion statistics.
-Alternative methods of spreading the signal, to be consistent with the use of larger pads, may compromise the segmentation.
-Optimization of the design is needed to provide both the required resolution and segmentation.
+Several alternatives have been suggested to optimize the charge deposition width for spatial resolution and segmentation, for example, increased spacing between the amplification elements, resistive anode layers, and chevron shaped pads.
+Each of these may compromise the segmentation or lead to other operational problems.
+These alternatives are largely untested.
+Even with many groups working on these problems, the development will take several years and should not be delayed.